to-sh-1/universal-backend/README.md

 A Node.js backend service for handling uAsset coins across multiple blockchain networks including EVM-compatible chains (Ethereum, Base, Polygon) and Solana.

+The endpoints are testable with ERC-20 Contract Addresses.
+I hard coded some logic to show what this would look like if you were calling our custom contract

 ## Features

 - **Multi-Chain Support**: EVM (Ethereum, Base, Polygon, Arbitrum, Optimism) and Solana